SaudAlshamsi/Auto-Upload-Server-Client/README.md

 ```bash
 python3 adduser.py -u usertest -p mypassword -f password.autoupload
 ```
 -u = username
 -p = user password
 -f = file name for password storage

+### Remove Users
+Edit the password file with any text editor, remove the line where the first part is the username to remove and save.

 ## Server Running
 The server waits for connection on port 443 over TLS.
 To run it in